Using an old webcam on modern Linux

 # V4L2_PIX_FMT_PJPG : 7 'PJPG'

-Motion is still maintained, and still available in most OS repositories, and it did exactly what I needed it to do; export a camera to a URL so we can look at it.
-Win-win.
+As it turns out Motion does exactly what I needed it to do; stream a camera over HTTP so we can look at it remotely.
+A win-win.
 I installed Motion, added v4l2_palette 6

 to the configuration file, started up the daemon and hit the URL, it loaded and…. showed a green image and more dmesg